linuxdeepin/deepin-manual/manual-assets/professional/org.deepin.scanner/en_US/index.md

 ## Overview

-Scan Assistant is a tool for managing scanning devices at the same time.
-The interface is visual and easy to operate.
-It can help users to improve the efficiency and quality of scanning and save storage space.
+Scan Assistant is a tool for managing multiple scanning devices at the same time.

 ## Guide